The DSAI Consumer Code of Practice

 Suspension and expulsion can be “suspended”, i.e. not to take effect if one or more conditions are met.

-18.3 The Board may not reverse or overturn the decision of the Disciplinary Committee.
-Upon application by the member, however, or on its own initiative,
+19.3 The Board may not reverse or overturn the decision of the Disciplinary Committee.
+Upon application by the member, however, or on its own initiative, the Board may refer

-the Board may refer the decision back to the Disciplinary Committee for re-consideration.
+the decision back to the Disciplinary Committee for re-consideration.

-Association which considers Disciplinary Committee recommendations.
+which considers Disciplinary Committee recommendations.

 Complaints from outside the Republic of Ireland

-19.1 A member which is the subject of a complaint in a country in which it is not a DSA member, must accept jurisdiction of the Code Administrator in its
+20.1 A member which is the subject of a complaint in a country in which it is not a DSA member, must accept jurisdiction of the Code Regulator in its home country (or if the

-home country (or if the company is not a member in its home country, any country in which it is a DSA member), and shall bear reasonable costs (including translation costs) incurred by the DSA/Code Administrator in handling the complaint.
+company is not a member in its home country, any country in which it is a DSA member), and shall bear reasonable costs (including translation costs) incurred by the DSA/Code

-19.3 In considering a complaint from overseas, the Code Administrator may (at his/her discretion) consult the Code Administrator in the country from
+20.3 In considering a complaint from overseas, the Code Regulator may (at his/her discretion) consult the Code Regulator in the country from which the complaint arose.

-19.4 In evaluating a complaint from overseas, the Code Administrator will apply, in order of priority, (i) the standards of the Code of Ethics in the country in
+20.4 In evaluating a complaint from overseas, the Code Regulator will apply, in order of priority,

-which the complaint is filed (if those standards can easily be determined), or (ii) the standards of the DSAI’s Codes, or (iii) the standards of the Code of Ethics in the subject company’s home country, or, (iv) at a minimum, the standards set forth in either, as relevant, the Seldia or WFDSA Codes of Ethics.
+(iv) at a minimum, the standards set forth in either, as relevant, the Seldia or WFDSA Codes of Ethics.

 Amendments and Updating